 If you run IBM i on IBM Power Systems, this will hopefully come as a friendly reminder.
-IBM will be discontinuing hardware support on POWER6 machines at end of Q1 2019 and for POWER7 at end of Q3 2019.
+IBM has discontinued hardware support on POWER6 machines, followed by end of support for POWER7 at end of Q3 2019.
 You can find details on servers affected by the service discontinuation in the below announcement.

 What This Means